bitnami/charts/bitnami/dataplatform-bp1/README.md

 ## Upgrading

+### To 8.0.0

+This major adds the data platform metrics emitter and Prometheus exporters to the chart which emit health metrics of the data platform.

 ### To 7.0.0

 This major updates the Kafka subchart and the Solr subchart to their newest major, 14.0.0 and 2.0.0 respectively.
 [Here](https://github.com/bitnami/charts/pull/7114) you can find more information about the changes introduced in those versions.